katanomi/pkg/testing/framework/README.md

 After constructing a few more methods:

    1. `WithFunc`: takes a `TestFunction` that is given a context in which the test case executes.
-   1. `Do`: finilizes the test case construction
+   1. `Do`: finalizes the test case construction